tanmay623/Task-Management-App/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes and push them to your fork.
 4. Submit a pull request detailing your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](vikaspoute@gmail.com) file for more information.

-## Contact

-If you have any questions or suggestions regarding this project, please contact the project owner at [vikaspoute@gmail.com]

 ---